-Viewpoints have been considered from Bryniau Clwyd A Dyffryn Dyfrdwy/Clwydian Range and Dee Valley National Landscape and Bodelwyddan Registered Park and Garden.
+Viewpoints have been considered from Bryniau Clwyd A Dyffryn Dyfrdwy (Clwydian Range and Dee Valley) National Landscape and Bodelwyddan Registered Park and Garden.
 Viewpoints have not been considered from any other designated sites listed above due to the local topography, distance, and intervening screening features.

-5.3.3.1.2 Listed Buildings
+5.3.3.2 Listed Buildings

-Viewpoints from the following listed buildings and local tourist attractions have also been considered as part of this landscape and visual appraisal.
+Viewpoints from the following listed buildings have also been considered as part of this LVA.
 Those relevant to this assessment, along with their corresponding viewpoints, are listed below.

-- Rhuddlan Castle, a Grade I listed building, 5km to the north (VP18); - St. Margaret's Church (The Marble Church), a Grade II listed building 2.2km to the north-west (VP13); - St. Asaph Cathedral, a Grade I listed building, 2.5km to the north-east (VP14); and - St. Mary's Church, Cefn, a Grade II listed building 1.75km to the south-east (VP21).
+- Rhuddlan Castle, a Grade I listed building, 5km to the north (VP18); - St. Margret's Church (The Marble Church), a Grade II listed building 2.2km to the north-west (VP13); - St Asaph Cathedral, a Grade I listed building, 2.5km to the north east (VP14); and - St. Mary's Church, Cefn, a Grade II listed building 1.75km to the south-east (VP21).

-5.3.3.1.3 Landscape
+5.3.3.3 Landscape